-2 JUDGEMENTS, ESTIMATION UNCERTAINTIES AND PRINCIPAL ACCOUNTING POLICIES continued (a) Supply of electricity
+(a) Supply of electricity

-The supply of electricity is a performance obligation satisfied over time as the customer simultaneously receives and consumes the benefits of the Company's performance as it supplies electricity.
-The Company has a right to consideration in an amount that corresponds directly with the value to the customer of the Company's performance to date, in line with IFRS 15.
-Volume is used to measure progress towards complete satisfaction of the performance obligation as this represents the transfer of electricity to the customer.
-Revenue is therefore recognised based on the number of units supplied at the unit rate specified in the contract.
-Units are based on energy volumes that can be sold on the wholesale market and are recorded on wind farm meters and industry-wide trading and settlement systems.
+The Company's performance obligations are the supply of electricity to customers.
+This performance obligation is satisfied over time as the customer simultaneously receives and consumes the benefits of the Company's performance as it supplies electricity.
+The Company has a right to consideration in an amount that corresponds directly with the value to the customer of the Company's performance to date.
+Therefore, in line with IFRS 15, revenue is recognised in the amount to which the Company has a right to invoice based on the volume of units supplied during the year and the tariff agreed with the customer.